-Doing the same thing over and over again expecting different results isn’t just a definition of insanity, it’s a symptom of deeper problem
+Doing the same thing over and over again expecting different results isn’t just a definition of insanity, it’s a symptom of a deeper problem.

 But up I got because, damn it, nothing was gonna stop me from getting the scuba diving certification I’d paid $600 to get.